translate/translate/docs/commands/pofilter_tests.rst

 doublequoting
 -------------

-checks whether doublequoting is consistent between the two strings
+Checks whether doublequoting is consistent between the two strings

 Checks on double quotes " to ensure that you have the same number in both the original and the translated string.
 This tests takes into account that several